Dung beetle: Ecology and behavior

+The following sequence of images shows a beetle rolling a dung ball, orienting itself prior to going:

 They are widely used in ecological research as a good bioindicator group to examine the impacts of climate disturbances, such as extreme droughts and associated fires, and human activities on tropical biodiversity and ecosystem functioning, such as seed dispersal, soil bioturbation and nutrient cycling.

-Benefits and uses
+Relation to humans

+Agriculture

 Dung beetles play a role in agriculture and tropical forests.
 By burying and consuming dung, they improve nutrient recycling and soil structure.
 Dung beetles have been further shown to improve soil conditions and plant growth on rehabilitated coal mines in South Africa.
 They are also important for the dispersal of seeds present in animals' dung, influencing seed burial and seedling recruitment in tropical forests.
 They can protect livestock, such as cattle, by removing the dung which, if left, could provide habitat for pests such as flies.
 Therefore, many countries have introduced the creatures for the benefit of animal husbandry.
 The American Institute of Biological Sciences reports that dung beetles save the United States cattle industry an estimated US$380 million annually through burying above-ground livestock feces.

 In Australia, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) commissioned the Australian Dung Beetle Project (1965–1985) which, led by George Bornemissza, sought to introduce species of dung beetles from South Africa and Europe.
 The successful introduction of 23 species was made, most notably Digitonthophagus gazella and Euoniticellus intermedius, which has resulted in improvement of the quality and fertility of Australian cattle pastures, along with a reduction in the population of pestilent Australian bush flies by around 90%.
 In 1995 it was reported that dung beetles were being trialled in the Sydney beach suburb of Curl Curl to deal with dog droppings.